unionco/craft-plugin-docs/docs/craft-sync-db/README.md

 craft-sync-db uses [`unionco/syncdb`](/syncdb/) to perform database synchronization across your different environments.
 Both MySQL and PostgreSQL databases are supported.

+The plugin works by

 Source code is available on [Github](https://github.com/unionco/craft-sync-db)

 ## Requirements

 This plugin requires Craft CMS 3.0.0-beta.23 or later.

+- Ability to connect to remote servers via SSH using SSH

 ## Installation